home-assistant/home-assistant.io/source/_integrations/zha.markdown

 To create a Zigbee Group click on "CONFIGURE" in the Zigbee Home Automation integration, at the top of the screen you will find "Groups", and there you can select "+ CREATE GROUP".
 Give the group a name and choose which devices that are compatible with each other should be in that group.

-The group should consist of products of the same device type, (e.g. all lights, switches, or fans), and at least two entities must be added to a Zigbee group inside the ZHA integration before a group entity is created.
+The group should consist of products of the same device type (e.g. all lights, switches, or fans), and at least two devices must be added to a Zigbee group before a group entity is created.

 ### Zigbee Binding and Unbinding